 The MSP will continue to pursue some of DEC's research needs through external providers, primarily through participation in the Western Australian Marine Science Institution (WAMSI).
-While DEC is the agency leader for Node 3, other Nodes in WAMSI require significant input from the MSP if the research needs of the Department are to be serviced.
-Node 1, for example, should service the strategic needs of WA by taking a longer term view (e.g. 5 years out and beyond) of the state's marine scientific information needs.
-Along with Node 1, Node 2 (Climate Change), Node 4 (Sustainable Fisheries) and Node 5 (Products from the Sea) all have direct links with DEC's core research needs and significant input from DEC marine scientists is required to ensure maximum benefits are achieved.
+While DEC is the agency leader for WAMSI Node 3 (i.e. Managing and Conserving the Marine State: Best Practice Management and Underpinning Science), other Nodes in WAMSI require significant input from the MSP if the research needs of the Department are to be serviced appropriately.
+Node 1 (i.e. Marine and Coastal Ecosystem Dynamics in SW Australia), for example, addresses the strategic needs of WA by taking a longer term view (e.g. 5 years out and beyond) of the State's marine scientific information requirements.
+Along with Node 1, Node 2 (i.e. Climate Processes, Predictability and Impacts in a Warming Indian Ocean), Node 4 (Sustainable Marine Ecosystems: ESD for the State's Marine Fisheries) and Node 5 (i.e. Marine Biodiscovery, Biotechnology and Aquaculture: the Blue Farm) all have direct links with DEC's core business and significant input from DEC marine scientists is required to ensure maximum benefits are achieved.